 If you like this recipe, make sure to try our Homemade Jalapeño Ranch Dressing too!

 How to Make Ranch Dressing

-To make Ranch dressing, start with a medium sized bowl and add in all of your ingredients.
+To make Ranch dressing, start with a medium-sized bowl and add in all of your ingredients.
 Whisk them all together and cover the dish.
 Chill in the refrigerator for a minimum of 30 minutes before serving.
 The chill time allows all of the flavors to marinate together.
 Once chilled store in an airtight storage bottle.
-We like to use the squeeze bottles with a lid.
+We like to use squeeze bottles with a lid.